 The SVR model can be used to create a three-dimensional map to predict the FOM at any point within the sampled synthesis space.
-To aid visualization, Cu/(Cu+Zn) was separated into two different levels as subplot figures, thus two-dimensional contour plots are shown in Figure 5, with reaction time as the x axis and the concentration of Na_2EDTA as the y axis.
-The color gradient, scaled as indicated by the color bar on the right, and the contour lines map out how FOM changes with different reaction time and concentration of Na_2EDTA .
-For Cu/(Cu+Zn)=0.65, an area of interest can be found in the range 60-100 min of reaction time and 0.02-0.04 M of Na_2EDTA concentration, where FOMs more than 200 μ S are predicted obtained.
-For Cu/(Cu+Zn)=0.85, situation becomes more complicated, as we anticipated from the complexity of the deposition process, but still it can be predicted that high FOM films can be obtained around 60 min and with low Na_2EDTA concentration.
+To aid visualization, data is sorted by Cu/(Cu+Zn) and reaction temperature, producing subplot figures at different Cu/(Cu+Zn) and reaction temperature levels, with reaction time as the x axis and the concentration of Na2EDTA as the y axis (Figure 6).
+The color gradient, scaled as indicated by the color bar on the right, and the contour lines map out how FOM changes with different reaction time and concentration of Na2EDTA.49 It is immediately apparent that higher FOMs come from films with Cu/(Cu+Zn)=0.65, which may be due to the high weight given to transmission (exponent=10) when calculating FOM (eq.
+(1)).
+An exception can be found when temperature=90 °C, where Cu/(Cu+Zn)=0.85 provides possibilities of higher FOMs.
+Also, higher FOMs are achieved with lower Na2EDTA concentrations at all temperatures and Cu contents.
+Shorter reaction times are needed for high FOMs at lower temperature (60-80 °C) and Cu content, but the relationship is more complex for other conditions.
+In general, the highest FOMs can be obtained at Cu/(Cu+Zn)=0.65 under 70 °C, with lower Na2EDTA concentration and shorter reaction times.